cloudmobi/CloudmobiSSP/android-sdk.md

 * Preload the RewardedVideo

-    It‘s better to call this interface when you want to show RewardedVideo to user.
+    It‘s best to call this interface when you want to show RewardedVideo ads to the user.
+This will help reduce latency and ensure effective, prompt delivery of ads

 ``` java
      CTServiceVideo.preloadRewardedVideo(getContext(), “your slotid”,